 IRQSEL is used for IRQ notification to add the condition of generating an interrupt to the NIRQ pin.
+Setting IRQSEL allows an additional interrupt to be generated in addition to a normal host command processing complete interrupt.

 There are two user-selectable additional interrupt sources, RF communication detection or reader/writer magnetic-field detection.
-In addition, RF communication can be detected when RF response transmission is completed or when a write to non-volatile memory with the RF command is completed (selectable).
+In addition, RF communication detection is selected from Non-volatile memory write completion by RF command and RF response before sending.

-For more information about interrupt source, see Section 5 Interrupt Generation Function The IRQSEL settings are as follows.
+For more information about interrupt source, see Chapter 6 Interrupt Generation Function.

+The IRQSEL settings are as follows.

-Table 3-9 IRQSEL Setting for IRQ Notification
+Table 3-12 IRQSEL Setting for IRQ Notification

-Bit 2 Bit 1 Bit 0 Meaning 0 0 Х Do not generate an interrupt when RF response transmission is completed or when a write to non-volatile memory with the RF command is completed.
-0 1 Χ Reserved 1 0 Х Generate an interrupt when RF response transmission is completed.
-1 1 х Generate an interrupt when a write to non-volatile memory with the RF command is completed.
-X Χ 0 Do not generate an interrupt when a magnetic field is detected.
-X Χ 1 Generate an interrupt when a magnetic field is detected.
+Bit 2 Bit 1 Bit 0 Meaning 0 0 х Do not generate an interrupt when RF response before transmission or when a write to Non-volatile memory with the RF command is completed.
+0 1 Χ Reserved 1 0 Χ Generate an interrupt when RF response before transmission.
+1 1 Х Generate an interrupt when a write to Non-volatile memory with the RF command is completed. Х Χ 0 Do not generate an interrupt when a magnetic field is detected. Х Χ 1 Generate an interrupt when a magnetic field is detected.